Restoring care for patients with lung disease

 Help us guarantee lung health is a priority across the UK.

-As a charity, British Lung Foundation takes the fight for people with lung conditions into the corridors of power.
+As a charity, Asthma + Lung UK takes the fight for people with lung conditions into the corridors of power.
 And thanks to your support, lung conditions are being taken more seriously at the highest level.

 COVID-19 has devastated our ability to raise vital funds, at a time when the rights of people with lung conditions need to be heard.
 To continue fighting for the rights of everyone affected by a lung condition in the UK, we need your support.